Resume

 Examples of soft skills for Canadian resumes:

-If you’re looking for more skills advice, explore The Best Skills to Put on a Resume
+For more help with your skills, check out The Best Skills to Put on a Resume

 6. Finishing touches